THE EAST EUROPEAN ACCURACY LEAGUE (EEAL) 2026 GENERAL REGULATIONS

 The following general classifications will be carried out:

-- general team classification,
+- general team classification;

-- individual general classification
+- individual final classifications;

 or